Rabeet8/Logo-Slider/README.md

 # Logo-Slider
-This is a basic slider which you can slide to see different web3 communities logos
+This is a basic slider which you can slide to see different  logos of web3 communities